tierone-dev/gradle-tokenchecker-plugin/README.md

 # gradle-tokenchecker-plugin
-A simple totaly configurable token checker plugin for gradle written in groovy
+A simple totally configurable token checker plugin for gradle written in groovy

 ## Tasks